Claire Sheridan

 In addition to coaching, editing, and facilitating workshops at Ignite, Claire is a working writer.
 She's also a certified yoga instructor, with a passion for Yoga Nidra.

-When she’s not living in the land of story, you’ll find Claire practicing yoga, swimming, stalking dogs, or generally being outdoors while traversing the United States with her not-husband of sixteen years in a vintage Toyota—outfitted with rooftop tent.
+When she’s not living in the land of story, you’ll find Claire practicing yoga, swimming, stalking dogs, or generally being outdoors while traversing the United States with her not-husband of seventeen years in a vintage Toyota—outfitted with rooftop tent.
 She enjoys debating about such critical, existential concerns as where to get the best gluten-free chicken wings.